3,663 Views

 This is why food marketers are now printing all kinds of big bright labels on food packages.

-Consumers would spend 33% more money on foods that contained these health labels on the package.
+In fact, there was research done that showed consumers would spend 33% more money on foods that contained these healthy food label claims on the package.

-Trans fats are one of the worst things you can feed your body as they’re very damaging to your heart.
+Trans fats are one of the worst things you can feed your body, as they’re very damaging to your heart.

 Not good.